AgustinPardo/ETL-OT-Challenge/README.md

 ##### Notes
 * If you select more CPUs than you execution environment has the application takes the max possible.
 * You can run both -etl and -tt options together.
+* If another directory is selected(-in) keep "data" folder distribution by evidence, target and diseases.

 ## 5) Testing